wikimedia/mediawiki-extensions-InlineComments/README.md

 Add `wfLoadExtension( 'InlineComments' );` to the end of LocalSettings.php

 ## Using
-If we are a logged in user (or otherwise have the inlinecomments-add user right) you can select some text.
-A small icon will appear.
-You can add a comment by clicking the icon or typing ctrl+alt+m.

-A dialog will appear to add your comment.
-Once you hit save, it will be shown to other users.
+If you have the "inlinecomments-add" user right (by default, available to all logged-in users), if you select any text on a page, a small icon will appear.
+You can then add a comment by clicking the icon or typing ctrl+alt+m; a dialog will then appear to add your comment.

-If you click on an already existing comment or discussion, tools appear to either close (delete) the discussion or reply to it.
+If you click on an already existing comment or discussion, tools appear to either close (delete) the discussion, or reply to it.

 ## Configuration